By Ivan Yeo

 “I’ve said it before, this is my best year on the field, and my worst year off the field personally,” DeLaGarza said.
 “At the end of the game, you guys saw I just kind of laid there and sobbed a little bit.
 Obviously, I wish my son was here, so that was all I thought about.”

 DeLaGarza played two more years in LA, going in and out of the lineup as he himself struggled with injuries.
-Still, the Galaxy faithful were shocked to learn on January 15 that he had been traded to Houston for $125 in Allocation money plus and additional $50,000 in TAM money.
+Still, Galaxy fans were shocked to learn on January 15 that he had been traded to Houston for $125,000 in Allocation money plus and additional $50,000 in TAM money.